ebi-webcomponents/nightingale/README.md

 ## building

-First you need to bootstrap:
+First install all of the packages:
+`yarn`

+Then run bootstrap:
 `yarn bootstrap`

 Then run: